Bill0412/bandwagonhost-tutorial/README.md

 ## Part B: Set Up an Outline Server on your VPS
   *After the payment, you should now be able to access the server you have just purchased.*
-  *Please follow the following steps to step up your server.*
+  *Please follow the following steps to set up your server.*

- **1.Log into your account**
+ **1.Login to your account**
- *Click on the *Client Area* button on the upper right corner of the official website.*
+ *Click on the *Client Area* button at the upper right corner of the official website.*
   ![index client area](pictures/bwh-index-1.png)
  * *Log in with your email address and password that have been previously registered for your account in [<u>part A, step 7</u>](#register) of this tutorial.*
  *Click on the Login button after you have filled in the forms.*